499602D2/tg-launchbot/README.md

 	- add tbd-field to launches, so schedule can only show certain launch dates (filter certain and uncertain with a button)

-	- add location (i.e. state/country) below pad information (Florida, USA etc.)
+	- ✅ add location (i.e. state/country) below pad information (Florida, USA etc.)

-	- add orbit info to all launches (is this in LL?)

 0.5